True Russia: History

 The project was organized on 9 March 2022, when fundraising began to help Ukrainian refugees.

 On 17 March, in an interview with the BBC, Akunin said that the project is primarily focused on the Russian diaspora, on the people, and that participation in any pacifist and even more so pro-Ukrainian campaigns now poses a certain risk for Russians living in Russia.

-After Akunin announced his anti-war position, stores began to withdraw his book from sale.
+After Akunin announced his anti-war position, stores in Russia began to withdraw his book from sale.

 On 24 May, the project website was blocked by Roskomnadzor by decision of the Prosecutor-General's Office of the Russian Federation.

 In July, it was reported that the organization had raised more than £1 million to help refugees.

+In December 2023, the project was designated as an "undesirable organization", having previously been labeled a "foreign agent".